DanielZatorski/movie_little_helper/README.md

 The core idea is to simplify movie selection by aligning it with your current emotional state.
 Here's how we plan to achieve it:

 1.  **Mood Detection/Selection:** Allow users to either express their mood through text (for sentiment analysis) or select from a predefined list of emotions.
-2.  **Mood-to-Genre Mapping:** Map the detected or selected mood to appropriate movie genre IDs from The Movie Database (TMDB or IMDB).
+2.  **Mood-to-Genre Mapping:** Map the detected or selected mood to appropriate random movie genre IDs from The Movie Database (TMDB or IMDB).
-3.  **Movie Fetching:** Utilize the API to fetch a list of movies belonging to the matched genre.
+3.  **Movie Fetching:** Utilize the API to fetch a list of movies belonging to the matched genre by choosing three options.
-4.  **Random Selection & Recommendation:** Randomly select a movie from the fetched list and present it to the user as a recommendation.
+4.  **Random Selection & Recommendation:** Randomly select 3 movies from the fetched list and present it to the user as a recommendation.

 ##  User Interface (UI)